-Editing: how to make your book accessible to people with reading difficulties
+Editing: how to make your book more accessible to people with reading difficulties

-This article is about editing and producing publications that are accessible to people who have reading difficulties caused by dyslexia, limited literacy, or other conditions that make it hard for them to read, concentrate or process information.*
+This article is about editing and producing publications in a way that makes them more accessible to people who have reading difficulties caused by dyslexia, limited literacy, or other conditions or disabilities that make it hard for them to read, concentrate or process information. *

 This article will be of interest to editors and self-publishing businesses like mine.

 * Note: this article is not about how to edit and design books for people who are visually impaired, as I do not have any knowledge of that aspect.

 When you make your book more accessible, who benefits?

 - People who have limited literacy skills, including people for whom English is not their first language and people who have had limited education